 Yes, it may feel odd to see your guests drinking from your son’s Smurf plasticware or eating off of plates with chips in them, but are you doing your wallet or the planet any favors by having everything match?
 Food and family are the most important things on Thanksgiving, not having a perfectly set table.

 7. Grow a Garden

-This requires advanced planning, but if you grow your own veggies, such as winter squash, potatoes, lettuces, dark greens, and herbs, you can seriously green your table and save money at the same time – especially if you typically buy organic from the store.
+It requires advance planning, but if you grow your own veggies – such as winter squash, potatoes, lettuces, dark greens, and herbs – you can seriously green your table and save money at the same time, especially if you typically buy organic from the store.

 8. Offer “Green” Drinks

 There’s no need for everyone to have an individual canned or bottled beverage.
 Instead, make your own sangria so you can avoid packaged drinks.
 Or buy locally brewed or organic beer or wine made with organic grapes.

 If you need a nonalcoholic beverage, offer pitchers of lemon or cucumber water, iced tea, or lemonade.

 No need to have your oven going all day long.
 Stash your pumpkin pie in with the turkey.
 When it’s done, the rolls can go in next.
 Save energy and time by making sure the oven is at least doing double-duty throughout the day.

 The single greenest action you can take on Thanksgiving is to just say no to travel.
 This four-day weekend is one of the busiest travel times of the year, with millions of Americans taking to the road and the sky.